Wedding Photography at Southwark Register Office

 Confetti is allowed happily...
 These are some of the best and happiest wedding day shots.
 Couples always feel more able to relax after the formality of the ceremony is over.

-I take a sequence of photographs as the couple walk away from the building.
+I take a sequence of photographs as the couple walks away from the building.

 I do a mixture of colour and black and white throughout the wedding day.
-This photo includes lots of colours, and the background of Southwark Register Office is lovely.
+This photo includes many colours, and the background of Camberwell House is lovely.

-The entire wedding party pose for a group photo outside the front of Southwark Register Office with Peckham Road in the background.
+The wedding party poses for a group photo outside the front of Southwark Register Office with Peckham Road in the background.

-The umbrella toting newlyweds leaving their rainy wedding at Southwark Town Hall.
-I went on to do a further photoshoot with them in Central London.
+The umbrella-toting newlyweds are leaving their rainy wedding at Southwark Town Hall.
+I then did a further photoshoot with them in Central London.

 Lucas Gardens for Other Wedding Photos

-A minutes walk away and sited mostly behind 34 Peckham Road are the Lucas Gardens.
+The Lucas Gardens are a couple of minutes' walk away.
 You can enter it from the corner of Peckham Road and Vestry Road.

-I have photographed wedding parties there a few times, mainly due to time constraints at the register office, or there may be a few minutes of photography time left if the couple booked a short day package.
-The park is relatively small but beautiful, with numerous attractive backdrops such as flower beds and green foliage for a more diverse set of photographs.
+I photograph wedding parties there regularly, as this gives diversity to the photos, particularly at short weddings.
+The park is relatively small but beautiful, with attractive backdrops such as flower beds and green foliage for gorgeous photographs.
 There is even a play park for more playful shots...

 Southwark Register Office,